-Prior to joining Group 11, Michelle worked on the investment team of Avante Capital Partners and in Mayor Eric Garcetti’s Office of Economic Development.
-Michelle is a graduate of the USC Marshall School of Business where she received an MBA, and the University of Southern California, where she received a BA in Political Science, summa cum laude.
+Previously, Michelle worked on the investment team at Avante Capital Partners, and in Los Angeles Mayor Eric Garcetti’s Office of Economic Development.
+Michelle is a graduate of the USC Marshall School of Business where she received an MBA, and the University of Southern California, where she received a BA in political science, summa cum laude.

 Head of Business Development & Value Creation

 Lian is Head of Business Development and Value Creation for Group 11.
 She is responsible for helping Group 11’s portfolio companies win through business development initiatives and sales and team growth referrals, while also driving investor engagement, marketing, and community building.

 Prior to Group 11, Lian led community building efforts for Pritzker Group in the LA tech community, and also led international expansion efforts for the Harold Grinspoon Foundation.